Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Guard Breaker**
     | You strike more accurately while focusing on one opponent.
-Your melee or ranged attack rolls against the most recent enemy(s) you have successfully damaged gain +1 :term:`favor`.
+Your weapon attack rolls against the most recent enemy(s) you have successfully damaged gain +1 :term:`favor`.

   .. tab-item:: Rank 2